LUUTHIENXUAN/Udacity-CarND-Self-Driving-Car/Udacity-CarND-P03-Behavioral-Cloning/README.md

 * Use the model to drive the vehicle autonomously around the first track in the simulator.
 The vehicle should remain on the road for an entire loop around the track.
 * Summarize the results with a written report

-### Dependencies
+## Dependencies
-This lab requires:
+This project requires:

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

-The lab enviroment can be created with CarND Term1 Starter Kit.
+The project enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

 The following resources can be found in this github repository:
 * drive.py